reinhart1010/nix/docs/en/common/procs.md

 - List all processes showing the PID, user, CPU usage, memory usage, and the command which started them:

 `procs`

+- List all processes as a tree:

+`procs --tree`

 - List information about processes, if the commands which started them contain `zsh`: